 B. Slide each trolley up or down to where its pin sleeve lines up with its cam pin.

-C. Insert the cam pin into the pin sleeve, and secure it with the cotter pin.
+C. Insert the cam pins into the pin sleeves, and secure them with the cotter pins.

-The motor will operate the door by the trolleys.
+\ The motor will operate the door by the trolleys.